shishir-dey/rust-samples/README.md

 # rust-samples
-A repository for learning about the Rust programming language.
+This repository contains Rust language code snippets.
+To see the output, see the _Actions_ tab.